 We get lots of emails asking us about our products and the supply chains that exist to create them.
 We absolutely love that our customers are so interested in where their products come from.

-This Organic September, we thought we’d take the opportunity to write a bumper response to some of your questions about organic cotton – the soft, fluffy, interesting and important crop that Natracare products are made from.
+For Organic September, we thought we’d take the opportunity to write a bumper response to some of your questions about organic cotton – the soft, fluffy, important crop that’s a key material in Natracare products.

 Where is organic cotton grown?